daihan054/Behavioral-Interview/README.md

 2. Ask them for help when you are stuck or think that it might not be possible to meet the deadline
 3. Try to utilize time making a priority list

+### 10. Tell me a time when you came up with novel solution?
+(S) It happened at my current project when my team was using mysql for some services.
+After using some days disk was full.
+(T) We needed to free up the memory from our server.
+But all the data were so important.
+Besides, according to our design the server should be run for 5 years in memory.
+(A) I took the responsibility to fix it from those servers.
+Some of us also tried but no one didn't find any solution.
+Some of us also suggested to change the servers.
+But I requested my manager to give me time before moving into another.
+Previously one of us faced the same issue and he solved it moving into another.
+But after analyzing I found that mysql was taking more spaces than necessary.
+And it was taking log of each query to make future query faster.
+But this log/cache were so huge that our server ran out of memory.
+(R) Then I removed them and fixed the problem.
+Also I impelemnted a scheduler that automatically delete those logs/cache when total memory consumption is > 70%.

 # Company Specific Questions